LucidFusionLabs/core/README.txt

 LFL builds easily for Windows, Linux, Mac OSX, iPhone and Android.

-The greatest stumbling block is missing a package dependency in lfl/imports.
-Examine the cmake output carefully for errors, such as missing the yasm assembler required to build x264.

 * Replace "FusionViewer" and "fv" with "YourPackage" and "YourApp" to build other apps.